 It’s also worth noting that helmets aren’t mandatory for go-kart drivers in Japan, but the rental shops may offer them for those who want to wear one.

-To participate in street go-karting, you need a valid international driving permit (Class A) or a Japanese driving license, as I detailed in the Part 1 of this guide.
-There’s no room for negotiation here; it’s a requirement of Japanese law.
+To participate in street go-karting, you need a valid international driving permit (Class A), a translation of your national driving license, or a Japanese one, as I detailed in the Part 1 of this guide.
+There’s no room for negotiation here as it’s a requirement of Japanese law.

 And of course, you cannot participate in the tour if you’ve been drinking.